-Whilst the pre-school section of EH Broadrick, in common with other EH pre-schools in Singapore, offers the Reggio Emilia approach, the Primary School offers the International Baccalaureate ‘Primary Years Programme’ (IBPYP).
-This is designed for students between the ages of 3 to 11 years, and is an integrated, trans-disciplinary curriculum that focuses on the development of the whole child, encompassing social, physical, emotional and cultural needs, in addition to the academic focus.
+Whilst the pre-school section of Broadrick, in common with other EtonHouse pre-schools in Singapore, offers the Reggio Emilia approach, the Primary School offers the International Baccalaureate ‘Primary Years Programme’ (IBPYP).
+This is designed for students between the ages of three to 11 years, and is an integrated, trans-disciplinary curriculum that focuses on the development of the whole child, encompassing social, physical, emotional, and cultural needs, in addition to the academic focus.

-EH Broadrick places a particular emphasis on its second language programme which includes Chinese, Hindi and Japanese.
+Broadrick also places a particular emphasis on its second language programme, which includes Chinese, Hindi, and Japanese.
 Students each take language classes for 45 minutes, four times a week.
 The school has won the top prize at the Crestar Chinese competition for international schools for two consecutive years – a testament to the strong Mandarin foundation it gives its students.
-All students work towards fluency in at least two Languages – English and one of Mandarin, Hindi or Japanese.
+All students work towards fluency in at least two Languages – English and one of Mandarin, Hindi, or Japanese.
 Spanish is also offered.
-Students are supported by a Japanese and a Hindi teacher and 9 Mandarin teachers including a Mandarin Art teacher who is also a professional Chinese Dance teacher.
+Students are supported by a Japanese and a Hindi teacher, and nine Mandarin teachers including a Mandarin Art teacher who is also a professional Chinese Dance teacher.

 Children are also educated on real-world issues, including cyber bullying and cyber security.
 Secondary students are provided with a laptop per student and a MAC lab is available for all students to use during ICT lessons.
 A “Bring your own device” programme applies to students of Years 5 and 6.

-Sport is further nurtured during biweekly Interhouse Sports afternoons and a Swimming Programme, led by six qualified swimming coaches.
-Secondary students play football, basketball, striking games, handball and swimming participating in the Athletic Conference of Singapore International Schools (ACSIS) league with a view to becoming members once qualified.
+Sport is further nurtured during biweekly Interhouse Sports afternoons and a swimming programme, led by six qualified swimming coaches.

-A diverse range of extra-curricular activities (ECAs) spanning a range of sporting, artistic, cultural and recreational activities, are open to students from K1 onwards and are run each Monday to Thursday afternoon from 3.45-4.30pm.
-School buses provide transport for children participating in ECA's.
+A diverse range of extra-curricular activities (ECAs), spanning a range of sporting, artistic, cultural, and recreational activities, are open to students from K1 onwards and are run each Monday to Thursday afternoon from 3.45pm – 4.30pm.
+School buses provide transport for children participating in ECAs.

-Aside from the focus on students, EH Broadrick prides itself on being an inclusive family-oriented school with a strong bond to the Parent School Association.
-With over 50 different nationalities among teachers, students and parents, cultural festivals and celebrations are incorporated into lesson plans activities that involve the whole school.
+Aside from the focus on students, Broadrick prides itself on being an inclusive family-oriented school with a strong bond to the Parent School Association.
+With over 50 different nationalities among teachers, students, and parents, cultural festivals and celebrations are incorporated into lesson plan activities that involve the whole school.
 Parents are often involved, volunteering to share their unique customs.